jaols/PSJumpStart/ReadMe.md

 The `Tests` folder contains some fully featured test/sample scripts are included for reference.

 One sample `ps1xml` file is included for extending the `HashTable` object type with methods for `Replace` and `AppendValue`.

-There is a small script signing feature included that is not depending on PSJumpStart.
-It will find/create a certificate and sign PS1-files.

-The function `Get-AccessCredential` will use cached credential file or create new ones if needed.

 ## Why?